When is registration?

 Can I test out of the language requirement?

 St. Olaf requires successful completion of either the third or fourth semester in a language as one of the OLE Core curriculum requirements.
-Chinese, Greek, Latin, Norwegian, Japanese, and Russian require completion of the third-semester equivalent while Spanish, French, and German require completion of the fourth-semester equivalent.
+Chinese, Greek, Latin, Norwegian, Japanese, and Russian require completion of the third semester while Spanish, French, and German require completion of the fourth semester.
+However, if you begin in the first semester of Spanish, French, or German, then your language requirement is met after successful completion of the third semester.

 - If you wish to take a language not previously mentioned or your native language is one other than English, please contact the Registrar’s Office to discuss your options.